jacoxnet/pizza/README.md

 ### Site administrator functions

 If a user with "superuser" privileges (a site administrator) logs in to the web app, two new menu items become visible.
-These two menu items, `AdminOrders` and `UploadMenu`.

 - `AdminOrders` retrieves all existing orders from anyone and displays them for the administrative user.
 - `UploadMenu` displays a page that allows the administrative user to upload csv files to populate new or modified items in the MenuItem and Addon database models.
-If an item in the csv file has the same name as one already in the database, the existing item is replaced, allowing updates of pricing, sizes, and so on.
+If an item in the csv file has the same name and category as one already in the database, the existing item is replaced, allowing updates of other attributes such as pricing, sizes, and so on.
 Addons are automatically added to all MenuItems in the same Category, so if some items in the same category (such as certain Subs) do not carry the same addons as others, the administrator must update these items separately in the admin interface.